 In "Group Therapy," Eddie takes Mary-Jane on a high speed motorcycle ride just because he thinks taking her out will hurt Peter.
 MJ doesn't take any of that crap.

-Mary-Jane: Pete may not be perfect, but he's twice the man you'll ever be.
+Mary-Jane: Pete may not be perfect, but whatever his faults, he's twice the man you'll ever be.

 Also in "Group Therapy," Aunt May standing between Spidey and the entire Sinister Six.
 That woman has guts.
 Also a heartwarming moment both in story (defending her nephew without even knowing it) and from a meta perspective.